Comparing differentiable logics for learning with logical constraints: Discussion and Future Work

-In general, it seems that shadow-lifting, the ability to perform Modus Ponens or Modus Tollens reasoning, as well as consistency, do not seem to matter as much as the operators having strong derivatives.
+We conclude that in general, theoretical properties such as shadow-lifting, the ability to perform Modus Ponens or Modus Tollens reasoning, and consistency, do not have as much of an impact as the operators having strong derivatives.

-With \ac{pgd} and GradNorm\footnote{Note that GradNorm allows to circumvent the need to find optimal values to balance prediction and constraint loss which works reasonable well most of the time, matching or even surpassing exhaustive grid search, but can sometimes lead to nonoptimal results when one of the tasks has finished training and cannot be improved upon.
-In these cases, GradNorm becomes stuck, and the training process needs to be stopped before then for best results.
-See~\cref{fig:gradnorm_stuck} for a visualisation of this phenomenon on MNIST.}, the differences in performance between the logical relaxations more clear, but still depend highly on the specific task at hand.
+Using Auto-PGD and GradNorm in training to ensure logics can perform optimally, the differences in performance between logics are more clear, but still depend on the specific task at hand.

+The verification experiment in~\cref{subsec:verification} has shown that training with logical constraints leads to improved verified constraint satisfaction, although there is a significant gap between constraint satisfaction in training and verified constraint satisfaction.
+Combining training with logical constraints (to find counterexamples outside of the training set) with formal verification of the neural network after training (limited to point-wise verification) seems like a promising approach towards safe-by-construction neural networks.